 There's almost no limit to how much you can spend on aftermarket parts, so get the best frame you can afford, and it'll serve you well for future upgrades.

-As a rule of thumb, we'd advise going to a better frame with cheaper parts, rather than a lesser frame with higher-end parts
+As a rule of thumb, we'd advise going to a better frame with a cheaper spec, rather than a lesser frame with higher-end parts

-In this price range, you should be able to find bikes as light as 17lb, but anything up to 22lb is perfectly acceptable.
+In the £500 to £1,000 price range, you should be able to find bikes as light as 8kg, but anything up to 10kg is perfectly acceptable.
 Most of the extra weight will come from cheaper, heavier components, so the bike will become lighter as you upgrade its parts.
 A good, lighter wheelset, for instance, can make a big difference when accelerating or climbing, and is often the first thing that riders think about upgrading.

 Look for compact double or triple cranks – they make climbing much easiser.
 Wondering what this is?
 Read our explanation: What is a compact crank?